eth-p/uni-chip8/docs/project/User-Manual.md

 ### Output

-Outputs the sprite row values in base 10 format.
+Outputs the sprite row values in base 2, 10 or 16 format.

 ## Browser Support